wp-plugins/buzzsprout-podcasting/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+This version fixes an issue when running PHP 5.4x

 = 1.2 =
 This version fixes the issue where the icon would not display and changed the implementation to add a new tab to the media upload tabbed Thickbox.